-- Submit a Miller Analogies Test (MAT) score or Graduate Record Examination (GRE) score for M.A. programs and a GRE score for M.S. programs.
+- Submit a Graduate Record Examination (GRE) score for M.A. programs and M.S. programs.
 Students pursuing the M.B.A. degree must submit a Graduate Management Admission Test (GMAT) score. - Have completed satisfactorily the undergraduate prerequisites specified for various major fields and met the specific program admission requirements (for details, see admission requirements for specific master's and specialist programs in subsequent sections). - Submit three current letters of recommendation from faculty, supervisors, or appropriate persons who can address the candidate's potential as a graduate student.
 Recent graduates must have at least two letters from instructors of major courses. - Submit a Personal Statement of Purpose. - Have the approval of the department in which the student expects to major.
 Please note: All applicants who are accepted into the M.Ed. programs will be admitted Conditionally (please see specific program requirements for removal of conditions)